Marko Pop Ristov . Violin

 Rachmaninoff Concerto n.2 with the Orchestra Filarmonica of Calabria in Italy and subsequently with the Orchestra of CalArts in Los Angeles.
 The recording of that performance lead to the creation of a bio-documentary "Crossing Rachmaninoff" which premiered at the NZ International Film Festival in 2015 and then was shown in the USA, China and Europe the following year with great feedback.
 He also performed with New Plymouth Orchestra and Auckland Symphony Orchestra.

-Finally he is the Director of the Villani Music School in St Heliers under the St Heliers Community Centre where he organizes concerts, master classes and leads a busy activity between the local and the musical community.
+Currently he is undertaking a Doctorate through the Waikato University and is the Director of L'Accademia in St Heliers under the St Heliers Community Centre where he teaches, organizes concerts, masterclasses and leads a busy activity between the local and the musical community.